mlandry1/CarND/CarND-PID-Control-P9/README.md

       first_it == false;
     }
 ```
-Finaly I sadly found no significant improvement over my manually tuned gains.
+Finaly, I sadly found no significant improvement over my manually tuned gains.
 This was very disapointing since I spent a lot of time on the twiddle implementation in my code.

 ### 3. Additional stuff, I have done to improve the speed/error arround the track.

 #### Throttle control (racing mode)

-To increase the speed arround the track, I first went for just increasing the speed regulator' setpoint.
-Up until 45-50mph, the car gets by and drives arround the track.
+To increase the speed arround the track, my first guess was to increase the speed regulator's setpoint.
+Up until 45-50mph, the car gets by and can drive arround the track properly.
 However I found that higher speeds can't be sustained into all the curves of the track.

 To reach higher speeds, I had to design a logic to slow down the car into the curves.
-At first I implmented something that acted directly on the Speed setpoint but it porved to slow to react.
-Then I stumbled onto a fellow CarND student's blog post that explained the strategy she used to control the throttle in her PID project [(Mithi's blog post)](https://medium.com/@mithi/a-review-of-udacitys-self-driving-car-engineer-nanodegree-second-term-56147f1d01ef).
+At first I implmented something that acted directly on the speed setpoint but it proved to be too slow to react.
+I then stumbled onto a fellow CarND student's blog post that explained the strategy she used to control the throttle in her PID project [(Mithi's blog post)](https://medium.com/@mithi/a-review-of-udacitys-self-driving-car-engineer-nanodegree-second-term-56147f1d01ef).

-Below is the code I used, wich is exactly the same as Mithi's except for values.
-The idea is to completely brake the car, if ever the steering angle becomes greater thant 5deg, while the speed is greater than 45mph and the cross-track error is greater than 0.4m.
+Below is the code I used, it is carbon copy of Mithi's code except for values.
+The idea is to completely brake the car when in the folling conditions:
+-the steering angle is greater than 5.5deg AND
+-the speed is greater than 50mph AND
+-the cross-track error is greater than 0.35m.
 Otherwise it is pedal to the metal!

 ```sh
 throttle_value = 1.0;